AICC/CMI-5_Spec_Current/best_practices/index.md

 If the AU is not a mobile app and the LMS does not provide a “returnURL”, the best practice to exit the AU is to close the Window (window.close()) or direct the learner to manually close the browser window.

+### Best Practice #{% increment bpCount %}  - LMS should reject non-conforming cmi5 statments.
+If an AU sends a statement that doesn’t conform to cmi5, the LMS should reject it (see section 6.3 of cmi5 specification) and return an HTTP error 403.

+### Best Practice #{% increment bpCount %}  - LMS Administrators should use caution when changing the moveOn property.
+The AU may not have the capability of sending statements required by any moveOn value that was not in the original course structure.
+It is recommended that all changes to course structures after import be tested prior to learner assignment.

 ------